 Jimdo customers are a cosmopolitan bunch, and many of you want to create multilingual websites.
+Whether it’s a business operating in different countries or a multilingual resumé webpage, your target audience should be able to read information in their language.
 But setting up a site that has all of your content in different languages and that’s easy for customers to use can sometimes feel like a tall order.

 In this post, I’ll go over some of the techniques and templates for building a multilingual website.
 I’ll also show examples of multilingual Jimdo websites that have that certain je ne sais quoi: they’ve created clear, functional, and beautiful looking websites in multiple languages!